National Carrot Cake Day (February 3)

 The History of the Day

-Carrots have been used in desserts for centuries, with one of the earliest recorded recipes appearing in the 1591 cookbook A Book of Cookery.
+Carrots have been used in desserts for centuries, with one of the earliest recorded recipes appearing in a 1591 cookbook called A Book of Cookery.
+These early versions were more like carrot puddings, where hollowed carrots were filled with sweet mixtures.

 By the 1800s, carrot cake began to take shape as a refined dessert, gaining favor among French royalty and making its way into British culinary traditions.